liamgoodwin/movies-list/README.md

 * Responsive UI w/ ConstraintLayout

 ### OMDb API Key
 You will need to provide your own API key to successfully get this application running locally.
-You can visit the website here: http://www.omdbapi.com/ and request your own API key.
+You can visit the website [here](http://www.omdbapi.com/) and request your own API key.
+You can make 1000 requests per day.
 It's completely free and should only take a few minutes.

 Once you have your API key you'll want to open the `java/com/liamgoodwin/movieslist/util/Constants.kt` file and set it as the value of the `OMDB_API_KEY` variable.